kfogel/mailaprop/README.md

     ;; function on each address, to decide whether or not to exclude ;; that address from being offered for autofill.
-See its doc ;; string in mailaprop.el for more details, and search for ;; `kf-mailaprop-digest-drop-address-fn' in my own .emacs at ;; http://svn.red-bean.com/repos/kfogel/trunk/.emacs for an
+See its doc ;; string in mailaprop.el for more details, and search for ;; `kf-mailaprop-drop-address-fn' in my own .emacs at ;; http://svn.red-bean.com/repos/kfogel/trunk/.emacs for an
     ;; example of how to write a `mailaprop-drop-address-fn'.
     ;;